ctrl-z-9000-times/npc_maker/rust/README.md

 ### Status

-The rust API is incomplete.
-Currently it allows for the following:
+The rust API is currently supports the following:

 ✅ Implement new controllers